The Supreme Court Already Settled This — For Sales Tax

 What AEBA Is Asking For

 Foreign sellers hide behind the 1987 treaty to claim no U.S. tax nexus.
-But Wayfair confirmed what IRC §864 already establishes: economic activity in the U.S. creates tax obligations — physical presence is not required.
-The Supreme Court called the physical presence rule “unsound and incorrect.”
-IRC §864 and the TCJA provide the legal authority.
-Wayfair provides the precedent.
-Marketplace withholding under FIRPTA (§1445), §3406, and §1441 provides the collection mechanism.
+But Wayfair illustrates the modern legal trajectory: economic presence, not physical presence, is the nexus standard — the Supreme Court called the physical-presence rule “unsound and incorrect.”
+IRC §864 and the TCJA provide the independent legal authority at the federal level; Wayfair provides persuasive policy support, not binding income-tax precedent (it is a state sales-tax case).
+Marketplace withholding can be implemented by adapting established frameworks — FIRPTA (§1445), §3406, and the §1441 withholding model.
 The law exists.
 It needs to be applied.

 ⚖